 How to Use Personal Hotspot on iPhone / iPad to Share Its Internet Connection

-Personal Hotspot allows you to turn an iPhone or cellular equipped iPad into a wireless router, thereby sharing the devices internet connection with other Mac, PC, or any other capable hardware.
-Often called “internet tethering” or Wi-Fi Hotspot, this is an excellent feature for telecommuters and travelers in particular, and it’s also a great backup internet connection if a home or work network temporarily goes down.
+Personal Hotspot allows you to turn an iPhone or cellular equipped iPad into a wireless router, thereby sharing the devices internet connection with other Mac, Windows PC, iOS, Android, or any other capable hardware that connects to the hotspot.
+Often called “internet tethering” or simply Wi-Fi Hotspot, this is an excellent feature for telecommuters and travelers in particular, and it’s also a great backup internet connection if a home or work network temporarily goes down.
 Plus, with the ever increasing range of LTE and 4G service, it’s not uncommon for a cellular connection to actually be faster than standard DSL or a cable modem anyway.

-The only real requirement for using Personal Hotspot, other than an iPhone or 4G/LTE iPad, is a cellular data plan that offers the service.
-Fees vary per provider and per area, so you will need to check with your specific carrier if you are not sure what it costs or how to order the feature for your data plan.
+Widely supported, the only real requirement for using Personal Hotspot, other than an iPhone or 4G/LTE iPad, is a cellular data plan from a carrier that offers the service.
+Fees vary per provider and per area, so you will need to check with your specific cell carrier if you are not sure what it costs to use, or how to order the feature for your data plan.

-Using Personal Hotspot to Share the iPhone or iPad Internet Connection
+How to Enable & Use Personal Hotspot to Share iPhone or iPad Internet Connection

-- Open Settings, then tap “Personal Hotspot” and toggle it to ON
+- Open the Settings app, then tap “Personal Hotspot”

 - Optional but highly recommended: Tap on “Wi-Fi Password” to set a new custom wireless password to access the device through wifi

-- From the Mac, PC, or other iOS device, choose the newly created personal hotspot as the wireless router, typically it’s named “iPhone” or “iPad”, or whatever the name of the device is set to
+- Connecting to the Hotspot: From the Mac, PC, Android, or other iOS device, go to the Wi-Fi settings and choose the newly created personal hotspot as the wireless router, typically it’s named “iPhone” or “iPad”, or whatever the name of the device is set to

 Yes it’s that simple to use.
 Whatever device becomes connected to the iPhone or iPad will treat it as a normal wireless router and use it’s internet connection as usual, never knowing the difference.
 The iPhone/iPad will display a blue status bar indicating Hotspot is on and devices are connected to it’s internet connection.